Squirrels can be pesky creatures, and not only can they wreak havoc on your yard, but also on your home’s foundation.

 Many sources say that using coffee grounds is an effective way to deter squirrels.
 So do coffee grounds keep squirrels away?
 Find out here in this complete guide.

-So to answer "do coffee grounds repel squirrels?" the answer is yes.
-Used coffee grounds can help to minimize a squirrel infestation, or keep squirrels from the area altogether.
+So to answer "do coffee grounds keep squirrels away?" the answer is yes.
+Used coffee grounds can help to minimize a squirrel infestation, or help by keeping squirrels from the area altogether.

-Now that you know that coffee grounds can in fact help to keep squirrels away, the next question is, why use them?
-There are many different recommended methods for getting rid of squirrels (more on that later), so why use coffee grounds as your go-to method?
+Now that you know that coffee grounds keep squirrels away, the next question is, why use them?
+There are many different recommended methods for getting rid of squirrels (more on that later), so why use coffee grounds as your go-to method for keeping squirrels away?
 Here are a few reasons:

 How To Use Coffee Grounds To Deter Squirrels

-Before dumping a whole tin of coffee grounds in your yard, there are a few things you should know about how to properly use them as a squirrel deterrent.
+Before dumping a whole tin of coffee grounds around the bird feeders in your yard, there are a few things you should know about how to properly use them as a squirrel deterrent.

-Focus on areas that squirrels like to spend the most time in, like around bird feeders or trees that produce nuts.
+Focus on areas that squirrels like to spend the most time in, like around a bird feeder or trees that produce nuts.
 Start out by spreading coffee in your yard 1x per week, and increase it to once every few days if you notice the problem persisting.

 Disadvantages Of Using Coffee Grounds

-As is the case with any pest control method, there are a few minor drawbacks to using coffee grounds for repelling squirrels.
+As is the case with any pest control method, there are a few minor drawbacks to using coffee grounds to keep squirrels away.